by: Nerissa Cannon

 After that was taken care of I wanted to look at some new tires.
 I have an extra set of wheels, and I wanted to replace the standard tires that came on my Freedom Chair with a smoother tread for when I'm just going around town or on paved trails.
 Brian was great about listening to me and what I wanted and offering different options.
 He also got to sneak some more kisses from my dog while I was deciding on which tires I wanted.
 Brian was even able to set me with a wheel bag to make storing and transporting my extra set of wheels even easier.

 Once I decided on what tires I wanted it was time to talk grip tape.
-I also ended up with an extra set of levers for my Freedom Chair but the wrap tape on them was mismatched.
-For the new wrap tape I wanted something kind of fun and different from what I'd had in the past, but also sturdy.
-Brian made a couple of recommendations and even showed me how they felt wrapped on handlebars.
-Ultimately, I decided on a random and fun Southwestern style woven tape, and I couldn't be happier with the upgrade.
+I also ended up with an extra set of levers for my Freedom Chair but they had mismatched wrap tape.
+For the new wrap tape, I wanted something kind of fun and different from what I'd had in the past, but also sturdy.
+Brian made a couple of recommendations and even showed me how they felt when wrapped on handlebars.
+Ultimately, I decided on a random and fun Southwestern-style woven tape, and I couldn't be happier with the upgrade.